TheMightyPythonCoder6743/Library-of-crashers/README.md

-# LagTester
+# Library of crashers
-This app is mainly used to spam your windows key for lag testing
+Here are apps used to crash parts apps etc.